EDCD/EDMarketConnector/README.md

 Usage
 --------
-The user-interface is deliberately minimal - when you land at a station just switch to the app and press the “Update” button or press Enter to download and transmit and/or save your choice of data.
+The user-interface is deliberately minimal - your choice of data is automatically downloaded, transmitted and/or saved when you land at a station, jump to a system or scan a body.

-Click on the ship name to view its loadout and modifications on [E:D&nbsp;Shipyard](http://www.edshipyard.com) in your web broswer.
+Click on the ship name to view its loadout and modifications on [E:D&nbsp;Shipyard](http://www.edshipyard.com) in your web browser.

-Click on the system name to go to its [Elite: Dangerous Star Map](http://www.edsm.net/) (“EDSM”) entry in your web broswer.
+Click on the system name to go to its [Elite: Dangerous Star Map](http://www.edsm.net/) (“EDSM”) entry in your web browser.

-Click on the station name to go to its [Elite: Dangerous Database](http://eddb.io/) (“eddb”) entry in your web broswer.
+Click on the station name to go to its [Elite: Dangerous Database](http://eddb.io/) (“eddb”) entry in your web browser.

 ![Windows screenshot](img/win.png) &nbsp; ![Mac screenshot](img/mac.png)